My files are missing. How do I get them back?

 Use the website to find files, including deleted files

 Files you've uploaded to your account, including recently deleted files, can be found on the website.
-Sign in to dropbox.com and type the name of a missing file into the search box.
-Use the Advanced search link (which will appear after you type something in the search box) to search for deleted files.
-Alternatively, you can navigate to the folder where the files should be and press the trash can icon next to the search box.
-Deleted files will appear in gray.
-Learn more about how to search for files.
+Sign in to the Dropbox website and type the name of a missing file into the search box.
+Deleted files will appear at the bottom of the search results.

 Your search may show that the files were actually moved and not deleted.
 When you move files, Dropbox treats this event as you deleting them in one place and adding them to another place.
 If you move (or just rename) a large number of files, then you may receive a notification that some files were “deleted” and then miss the notification that they were “added” later.